 An MRI scan creates images by exposing hydrogen atoms within our body to a magnetic field which controls the direction and frequency at which hydrogen protons spin.
 A radio frequency pulse is then directed at a specific area of the body, while smaller magnets are used to alter the magnetic field on a small, but localized level.
 As tissues responds differently to these magnetic field alterations, a computer can convert the data into a picture.
 MRI images are useful for assessing most body areas and are especially good at evaluating joints and soft tissues.
 Importantly, these images are obtained without a radiation dose to the patient.

-With our recently-installed, new, higher strength magnet, Mayfair now operates both 1.5T and 3T MRI services at Mayfair Place, providing greater options to specifically meet the imaging needs of patients.
-The highly sensitive images from our new 3T machine allows enhanced imaging of musculoskeletal joint and soft tissue disease and can be very valuable in abdominal and pelvic imaging, including for prostate-related disease.
+Mayfair offers both 1.5T and 3T MRI services at Mayfair Place, providing greater options to specifically meet the imaging needs of patients.
+The highly sensitive images from our higher-strength 3T machine allows enhanced imaging of musculoskeletal joint and soft tissue disease and can be very valuable in abdominal and pelvic imaging, including for prostate-related disease.

 At Mayfair, we strive to ensure the lowest possible dose for your CT study without compromising quality, and usually the benefit of detecting serious illness early outweighs the increased risk from radiation exposure.